opensearch-project/opensearch-build/docs/Releasing-the-Distribution.md

 ### Increase the Build Frequency

 Increase the build frequency for the release from once a day (H 1 * * *) to once every hour (H/60 * * * *) in [check-for-build.jenkinsfile](https://github.com/opensearch-project/opensearch-build/blob/main/jenkins/check-for-build.jenkinsfile).
-This will ensure the [Distribution Build](#distribution-build) workflow is called every hour to build and detect the components failure early that are part of the [Input Manifest](#input-manifest).
+This will ensure the [Distribution Build](#distribution-build) workflow is called every hour to build and detect the components' failure early that are part of the [Input Manifest](#input-manifest).

 ### Update the Maven Publish Workflow